 One of the tools in our research on the expressive power of (fragments of) Tarski's relation algebra is a our bruteforce tool.
 This tool can compute every possible query result one can obtain via queries expressed in a given query language and evaluated on a given graph.
 Using these computations, we can determine results on the expressive power for Boolean queries and path queries.

 The first such tool was developed by Jan Van den Bussche, and was used to help with obtaining the results in

-There is a set of notes.
-This note should give a clear idea of the basic working of the bruteforce technique to prove results on the expressive power.
-The note also describes some of the implementation details in the above two bruteforce programs These notes where originally planned to be part of another new version of the bruteforce program that improved on the programs above.
+There is a set of notes that describe the basic working of the bruteforce technique used in these bruteforce tools and how these techniques can be used to prove results on the expressive power of query languages.
+The note also describes some of the implementation details in the above two bruteforce tools.
+These notes where originally planned to be part of another new version of the bruteforce tool that improved on the tools above.
 Consequently, not all details in the note match the implementations above, but especially the part on Boolean matrix multiplication techniques can prove to be useful.

-The bruteforce results in my thesis can be obtained by feedinf the clean bruteforce program the following script.
+The bruteforce results in my thesis can be obtained by feeding the clean bruteforce tool the following script.

 Comparing the expressiveness of downward fragments of the relation algebra with transitive closure on trees. .
 (2020).
 In: Information Systems, 89.
 Elsevier.
 DOI: 10.1016/j.is.2019.101467.

 Motivated by the continuing interest in the tree data model, we study the expressive power of downward navigational query languages on trees and chains.
 Basic navigational queries are built from the identity relation and edge relations using composition and union.
 We study the effects on relative expressiveness when we add transitive closure, projections, coprojections, intersection, and difference; this for boolean queries and path queries on labeled and unlabeled structures.
 In all cases, we present the complete Hasse diagram.
 In particular, we establish, for each query language fragment that we study on trees, whether it is closed under difference and intersection.